 Test how the cloth responds when you wrinkle a part of it.
 Something that doesn’t maintain a lot of wrinkles is probably a bad quality and that which doesn’t maintain any wrinkles is probably a synthetic material.
 Look for one between the two.

 Check how transparent the shirt is when you hold it against a light source.
 It is of lesser density if it is more transparent.

 You should confirm that the stitching of the garments was properly done.
-Turn your samples inside out and look for evenness, flatness or loose threads.
+Turn your samples inside out and look for evenness, flatness, or loose threads.
 Check the number of stitches it has.
-More stitches on the tee mean more attention that was paid in putting the cloth together.
+More stitches on the tee mean more attention that was paid to putting the cloth together.

 Other Factors in Quality:

 Shirts from different manufacturers have different fits on them.
 Some shirts have a pretty average fit and are best for those who aren’t too picky on fit.
 Neck holes can be wide or narrow, fitting high or low.
 There are fashion t-shirts that have a slimmer fit than others.
 These are appropriate for brands that want a slimmer and trendy fit.
 Think about your target audience and find a shirt that will appeal to them.

 Some models offer a wider range of colors than others.
 The model you choose should cover the basics colors such as black, white, and gray.
 Offering a variety of colors may be more appealing to your customers, so you’ll want to check out the color selection of various models.